Your longevity starts here

 Healthcare professionals in traditional settings are often wary of raw wearable data due to false positives and the sheer volume of information.
 However, at Emerald, we are specifically set up to leverage this data.
 With thoughtful preparation, your wearable insights can powerfully support personalised clinical and behavioural decision-making.

-Instead of overwhelming your GP with thousands of raw data points, use the concise weekly or monthly summaries available in apps like Apple Health, Fitbit, or Garmin Connect.
+Use the concise weekly or monthly summaries available in apps like WHOOP, Apple Health, Fitbit, or Garmin Connect.
 Focus on highlighting clear, sustained changes from your unique personal baseline.
-This approach respects clinical time while providing the most valuable, digestible information.
+This provides the most valuable, digestible information.

 Related articles